-There's actually plenty of overlap between what you want in a babysitter, and what your kids look for in a sitter.
-An ideal babysitter is one that can balance both sides, keeping both kids and parents happy and meeting the expectations of both.
+There's actually plenty of overlap between what you want in a babysitter, and what your children look for in a sitter.
+An ideal babysitter is one that can balance both sides, keeping both children and parents happy and meeting the expectations of both.

-Here are some qualities that both you and your kids will appreciate in a babysitter:
+Here are some qualities that both you and your family will appreciate in a babysitter:

 The more experience a babysitter has, the more likely it is that they'll be prepared for any unusual or difficult situation they run into.

-Every babysitter has to start somewhere, but you are better off getting someone experienced to look after your kids, especially if they're still quite young.
+Every babysitter has to start somewhere, but you are better off getting someone experienced to look after your loved ones, especially if they're still quite young.
 That's when they need the most supervision and attention from a sitter.

-Other things besides direct babysitting experience still count for something.
+There are many ways a babysitter can gain childcare experience, other than just babysitting alone.
 For example, if they often care for their own younger siblings at home, or if they've taken a babysitting course.

-To build a bond with your kids and keep them engaged, your babysitter needs to be talkative and creative.
-A shy or awkward babysitter who isn't great at communicating with kids makes it harder for your child to trust them and open up.
+To build a bond with your children and keep them engaged, your babysitter needs to be a confident communicator.
+A shy or awkward babysitter who isn't great at communicating with children makes it harder for your child to trust them and open up.